SheIITear/nhentai-downloader/README.md

  -Download:
  >ts-node downloader

-  It will create a directory named by the code and download all the pages there.
+  It will create a directory named by the code and download all the pages there and smash them into a pdf file.

-  TODO: add conversion of image files to pdf.